Welcome to the world of exciting Homeschool Classes!

 Cost Per Participant: $15 For Members, $20 For Non-Members.
 Fee includes admission to the Science Center and class for one child and one adult.
-Call (561) 832-2026 or click below to register today!
+Call (561) 832-2026 or click the registration button below to register today!

 |Grades / Times|